A topic from the subject of Analytical Chemistry in Chemistry.

 Analytical Chemistry in the Food Industry

-• Spectrophotometry: This method measures the absorption of light by a sample to determine its concentration.
+• Spectrophotometry: This technique measures the absorption or transmission of light through a sample to determine the concentration of specific components.
+It's widely used for analyzing color, pigments, and other substances.

 Experiment: Food Quality Analysis Using Analytical Chemistry